BirchM93/Project/README.md

 -   ### Strategy
     The overall aim is to attract new memebers and retention of existing members.
-    The website will enable users to find important information with regards to location, membership fees, opening hours, getting in contact and fitness classes.
+    The website will enable users to find important information with regards to the location, fees, opening hours, getting in contact and class timetables

 -   ### User stories